dev0077/gupshup-whatsapp-notifications/README.md

 | `gupshupApiKey` | string value | It is your gupshup API key |

-* The response of this method after successfully exection
+* The response of this method after successfully execution

 `Eg:
 {